 So, you are looking to build some muscle, but you don’t want to look like one of those over-muscled fireplugs with the coordination of Frankenstein.
 You have come to the right website and the right article then.
 And besides when the zombie apocalypse happens the bodybuilders won’t be able to get away.
 They will be too slow and out of breath.
 The zombies will really like feasting on all that muscle though.

-In this article we are going to cover the 10 commandments of building athletic muscle.
+In this article, we are going to cover the 10 commandments of building athletic muscle.
 Athletic muscle is a bit different than your traditional bodybuilder muscle.
 Bodybuilders are going for size and sometimes aesthetics.

-Athletic muscle is about strength, power, mobility, speed and performance.
+Athletic muscle is about strength, power, mobility, speed, and performance.
 It’s more about being a well-rounded ass kicker if you will.
 Not just being huge.

-If you want to look and move like a strong athlete, then you are going to have to train more like an athlete would train.
+If you want to look and move like a strong athlete, then you are going to have to train more as an athlete would train.
 This might mean getting out of your comfort zone a little which is good because not a lot happens in your comfort zone anyway.

 The Ten Commandments of Athletic Muscle

-Let’s not beat around the bush any longer shall we?
+Let’s not beat around the bush any longer, shall we?
 Here are ten commandments to a stronger and more athletic body.

-Let’s get right in to it with the first commandment.
+Let’s get right into it with the first commandment.
 This is probably what most of you are here for anyways.
 You want to know what exercises you should be doing to build athletic muscle.